HigherOrderCO/Kind/blog/3-getters-and-setters.md

 obj.data["a"][0] = 42.0
 ```

-In Haskell, the equivalent code is verbose too.
+In Haskell, the equivalent code is verbose.
 Lenses greatly improve the
 situation, but they 1. have considerable runtime cost, 2. require big external
-libraries, 3. do much more than just getting/setting and can be overkill, 4. the
-end result is still not as succinct as the JS code.
+libraries, 3. can be overkill, 4. are still not as succinct as the JS code.

-To be fair, the JavaScript version, while terser, is problematic.
+To be fair, the JavaScript version, while terse, is problematic.
 Not only
 because it mutates the original object, but because, if any of these keys don't
 exist, the program above will crash.
 To make this program safe, one must make
-several checks that end up making the code verbose:
+several checks that end up making the code verbose too:

 ```javascript
 var data = obj.data